 On the return trip to Chicago, the Lake Shore Limited departs Buffalo around midnight, which means you can spend the day sightseeing and get back on the train same day instead of staying at a hotel.

 You’ll need to rent a car or use a taxi or rideshare service to reach downtown Buffalo and the Niagara Falls area — both have hotels if you plan to stay overnight.
 An Enterprise rental car office is near the Amtrak station.
-Call ahead to see if they can pick you up.
+Call ahead to confirm pickup from the Amtrak station.
 The falls are about a 40-minute drive away from the train station and 30 minutes from Enterprise.
 FlixBus also departs from downtown Buffalo and travels to the Niagara Falls State Park.

 The Greenbrier Resort

 Travel through the beautiful New River Gorge on the Cardinal route to reach The Greenbrier, a 1778 resort with casino.
 The Cardinal only operates three days each week, so you will need to stay more than one night, but there are plenty of activities to keep you busy.
 In addition to the casino, there is a spa, golf course, swimming pools, bike rentals, bowling alley, fishing, aerial adventure course and more.
 Travel time is about 17 hours from Chicago, and the White Sulphur Springs Amtrak Station is conveniently next to the resort, so you don’t have to rent a car.